rex2630/codeswholesale-for-woocommerce/readme.txt

 = About CodesWholesale.com =

 CodesWholesale.com is a wholesale platform for digital games distribution created for e-tailers, suppliers, publishers, and developers worldwide.
 With a robust variety of platform features, it ensures an efficient game supply chain for all participants of the market.
-Easy-to-use plugins enable any retailer to create or expand their current offering with over 1,500 digital products including back-catalogue and latest video games.
+The easy-to-use Woocommerce plugin enables any retailer to create or expand their current offering with over 2000 digital products including back-catalogue as well as bestselling and pre-order games.
 Our automated games supply chain is supported by the API-based technology.

 = With CodesWholesale.com, e-commerce retailers can =

-1. Source digital products from 100% vetted distributors
+* Source digital products from 100% vetted distributors
-2. Start reselling almost 1,500 digital products in no time
+* Start reselling over 2000 digital products in no time
-3. Cut time spent on order management and order fulfillment
+* Cut time spent on order management and order fulfillment

-= Superpower your digital business with CodesWholesale plugin and: =
+= Superpower your digital business with the CodesWholesale plugin and =

-1. Sell hundreds of digital games automatically, round-the-clock
+- Sell hundreds of digital games automatically, round-the-clock
-2. Import product details on auto-pilot
+- Import product details on auto-pilot
-3. Enjoy no fees and minimum formalities
+- Enjoy no fees and minimum formalities
-4. Source and deliver game keys straight to your customers
+- Source and deliver game keys straight to your customers

 = Top features - everything your game business needs: =